-Pre-order includes immediate download of 4 tracks in your choice of high-quality MP3, FLAC, or other formats.
-A link to the complete album will be emailed to you the moment it’s released.
+Pre-order includes immediate download of 4 tracks in the high-quality format of your choice (MP3, FLAC, and more), plus unlimited streaming via the free Bandcamp app.
+You'll also get the complete album the moment it’s released.

 edition of 300

-Pre-order of Symphonic Pictures including immediate download of 4 tracks in your choice of high-quality MP3, FLAC, or other formats.
-A link to the complete album will be emailed to you the moment it’s released.
+Pre-order of Symphonic Pictures including immediate download of 4 tracks in the high-quality format of your choice (MP3, FLAC, and more), plus unlimited streaming via the free Bandcamp app.
+You'll also get the complete album the moment it’s released.

 “Hold that thought/ Hold that note/ We all need something beautiful” Symphonic Pictures

 Some bands simply sound like they were destined to play together.
 Newcastle’s Symphonic Pictures is one such band.
 It’s still early days but 2013 is already shaping up to be a year of timeless releases, and it’s in this vein that their self-titled debut has been shaped.
 Gloriously assured in its melodicism and structure, they arrive fully formed and punching way above their weight.